-Process to Planet Framework.
-Reducing the chance of unintended harm by shifting impacts outside the selected boundary requires integration of models from small to large scales.
-The process to planet framework enables integration of nonlinear and fundamental models of engineering systems with linear and empirical models of the life cycle and economy.
+Multiscale Sustainable Engineering.
+This framework enables the systematic integration of models at the scales of individual equipment, manufacturing processes, life cycles, and the economy.
+As shown in Figure 2, this Process to Planet (P2P) multiscale modeling framework combines the benefits of engineering models (equipment scale) with models developed for LCA (value chain scale) and the economy (economy scale).
+It enables integration of nonlinear and fundamental models of engineering systems with linear and empirical models of the life cycle and economy.
 The resulting model can be used to design processes and supply chains while accounting for their life cycle environmental impact.
 It can also be used to determine the effect of macro-economic changes such as a carbon tax on individual processes.
-The process to planet and techno-ecological synergy frameworks are being used together to solve problems ranging from process design, supply chain optimization, and landscape design of agricultural and industrial sites.
+We are also developing ways of using the P2P and TES frameworks together to solve problems ranging from process design, supply chain optimization, and landscape design of agricultural and industrial sites.

-Statistical methods for LCA.
+- Uncertainty in LCA.
 This work is addressing challenges posed by uncertain and incomplete data and models in life cycle assessment.
 We are working toward a statistically rigorous framework for combining data and models at multiple scales, and diverse sources of uncertain data.
 We have developed a novel approach for improving the quality of life cycle inventory data by imposing the laws of conservation on the data along with knowledge about their uncertainty.
 We are also developing new insight into the effect of methods for partitioning resource use and emissions among multiple products, and new ways of developing streamlined LCA models.